Key Takeaways:

 The remedies in a civil action include injunctions (both temporary and permanent), damages for the losses suffered due to the infringement, and account of profits which the infringer has made due to the illegal use of the copyrighted material.

-The court may also order the delivery-up of infringing copies for destruction.
+The court may also order the delivery of infringing copies for destruction.

-Infringement in India is a cognizable offense, meaning the police can arrest without a warrant.
+Copyright infringement in India is a cognisable offense, meaning the police can arrest without a warrant.

 Search and Seizure

-Upon the complaint of the owner of copyright, a magistrate may grant a search warrant for searching the place where infringing copies of the work are believed to be found.
+Upon the complaint of the owner of copyright, a magistrate may grant a search warrant to identify the place where infringing copies of the work are believed to be found.

 And such copies along with plates used for the purpose of making infringing copies may be seized and produced before a magistrate.